starvagrant/toh/toh.markdown/ooze_from_the_confetti_factory.md

 “Agitate?”

-“Get folked riled enough to motivate, teach things could be different, make an organization for action.”
+“Get folk riled enough to motivate, teach things could be different, make an organization for action.”

 “Oh.”